XigenChris/ComodoDecodeCSR/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/XigenChris/ComodoDecodeCSR/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/XigenChris/ComodoDecodeCSR/?branch=master)
 [![Travis CI](https://travis-ci.org/XigenChris/ComodoDecodeCSR.svg?branch=master)](https://travis-ci.org/XigenChris/ComodoDecodeCSR)

-A simple PHP library to assist with passing a DVC check by comodo.
+A simple PHP library to assist with passing a DVC (Domain Verification Check) check by Comodo.
 It uses a API Endpoint documented [here](https://goo.gl/pZOWhL) to get the MD5 & SHA1 hashes.
 It can then check that these are installed on a domain by requesting http://yourdomain.com/(MD5Hash).txt.